Mossio/hashira-rails/README.md

 ## Dependencies

-Suspenders requires the latest version of Ruby.
+Armadura requires the latest version of Ruby.

-Some gems included in Suspenders have native extensions.
-You should have GCC installed on your machine before generating an app with Suspenders.
+Some gems included in Armadura have native extensions.
+You should have GCC installed on your machine before generating an app with Armadura.

 Use [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer/) for Snow Leopard (OS X 10.6).